 Parents who wish to send in a treat for their child's birthday are asked to contact the teacher in advance.
+It is up to the teacher to decide when the treat will be given to the class.
 Parents are asked to keep the treats simple and easy to distribute.
 More elaborate birthday treats such as cakes and treat bags should be kept for home celebrations.
+This guideline is particularly important with regard to the lower school lunch period when birthday celebrations can interfere with the smooth running of the limited lunch period.